 When some user modules are installed, additional hardening may be required.

 This document contains three parts:

 - Description of Security Features provided by the cellular router in its default configuration; - 2.
-Recommendations for Secure Operation with focus on monitoring, maintenance and decommissioning, including: - Account permissions (roles) needed to operate the router - Responsibilities and actions for network administrators - Operational policies and procedures - 3.
-Hardening Guide with focus on installation and configuration, including: - Architectual considerations for integration into intended environment - Security measures expected to be provided by the external environment - Configuration options providing the highest security
+Recommendations for Secure Operation with focus on monitoring, maintenance and decommissioning; - 3.
+Hardening Guide with focus on installation and configuration.